swiss-avalanches/swiss-avalanches.github.io/README.md

 - Is there any unexpected correlation that current statistical models do not capture?
 - Are avalanche accidents more fatal with a risk level of 3 than with a risk level of 5?
 Or just more frequent?

 ## Datasets

+Note that we looked for datasets for both France and Switzerland, we present the whole result of our exploration but we will focus on Switzerland due to lack of public information on the French side.

 To conduct our studies we need to cross two types of datasets: